aitikirala/campusconnector/README.md

 #### Mentorship and Coursework

-- **Mentorship:** Guidance was sought from Professor Herve, an experienced professional in the field.
+- **Mentorship:** Guidance was sought from Professor Herve, an experienced professional in the field who has taught courses related to Database Design and Kotlin Mobile Application Development.
-- **Education:** Enrolled in CMSC436 to deepen understanding of Kotlin, database functionality, and UI design.
+- **Education:** Enrolled in CMSC436 to deepen understanding of Kotlin functionalities and UI design.
+- **Research:** Have reviewed many sources related to PHP and SQL concepts.

 #### Tools and Strategy

 - **Technology Used:** Key tools and languages employed included Kotlin for app development, SQL for database management, and PHP for server-side scripting.
+- **Environment:** Android Studio IDE.
 - **Mentor Consultations:** Regular sessions with Professor Herve provided invaluable insights.

 ## Outcome of the Study

 ### Final Product Features

-- **User Interface:** The final version of the app presents a user-friendly interface, enabling easy navigation for users.
-- **Service Browsing:** Allows for efficient browsing of services available on campus.
-- **Booking Functionalities:** Includes a seamless booking system for users to schedule services conveniently.
-- **Review System:** Integrated review and feedback mechanism.

-### Current Features

 1. **User Profile Creation**
-   - Consumer Profile: Allows consumers to create personalized profiles, including preferences and history.
+   - Consumer Profile: Allows consumers to create personalized profiles to access available services.
    - Business Profile: Enables businesses to set up profiles showcasing their services.

-2. **Login Page**
+2. **Login**
    - Security: Secure login mechanism with encrypted credentials.
-   - User Experience: Simplified login process with password recovery options.

 3. **Favorites System**
    - Functionality: Users can mark and manage their favorite services.

 4. **Booking System**
-   - Utility: Facilitates the booking of services with real-time availability checks.
+   - Utility: Facilitates the booking of services with both placing and canceling orders.

 5. **Rate and Review**
-   - Engagement: Allows users to rate and review services.
+   - Engagement: Allows users to rate and review services, as well as view past reviews and ratings.

 6. **Business Information**
-   - Content: Displays detailed information about businesses.
+   - Content: Displays detailed information about businesses such as location, description, and average ratings.

 7. **Map Integration**
    - Navigation: Map button to guide users to the business location.